hyperion-rt/hyperion-rt.github.com/index.md

 * Easy-to-use Python library to set up, run, and post-process models
 * High performance parallelized (MPI) Fortran 2003 core

-The current stable version of Hyperion is 0.9.0.
-The source code can be downloaded [here](http://www.github.com/hyperion-rt/hyperion/downloads).
-The documentation, which includes installation instructions, is located at [http://docs.hyperion-rt.org](http://docs.hyperion-rt.org)
+The current stable version of Hyperion is 0.9.0 - [download](http://www.github.com/hyperion-rt/hyperion/downloads)

+The documentation and installation instructions are located at [http://docs.hyperion-rt.org](http://docs.hyperion-rt.org)

 **Note**: If you decide to use the code, you should sign up to the mailing list in order to be informed when new versions are available: